ajv-validator/ajv/README.md

 }
 ```

-##### Strict mode options
+##### Strict mode options (NEW in v7)

-- _strict_ (NEW in v7): By default Ajv executes in strict mode, that is designed to prevent any unexpected behaviours or silently ignored mistakes in schemas (see [Strict Mode](#strict-mode) for more details).
+- _strict_: By default Ajv executes in strict mode, that is designed to prevent any unexpected behaviours or silently ignored mistakes in schemas (see [Strict Mode](#strict-mode) for more details).
 It does not change any validation results, but it makes some schemas invalid that would be otherwise valid according to JSON Schema specification.
 Option values:
   - `true` (default) - use strict mode and throw an exception when any strict mode restriction is violated.
   - `"log"` - log warning when any strict mode restriction is violated.
   - `false` - ignore all strict mode restrictions.
-- _allowMatchingProperties_ (NEW in v7): pass true to allow overlap between "properties" and "patternProperties".
+- _allowMatchingProperties_: pass true to allow overlap between "properties" and "patternProperties".
 Does not affect other strict mode restrictions.
 See [Strict Mode](#strict-mode).
+- _validateFormats_: format validation.
+Option values:
+  - `true` (default) - validate formats (see [Formats](#formats)).
+In [strict mode](#strict-mode) unknown formats will throw exception during schema compilation (and fail validation in case format keyword value is [\$data reference](#data-reference)).
+  - `false` - do not validate any format keywords (TODO they will still collect annotations once supported).

 ##### Validation and reporting options